 It came as a surprise to me how vast the archeological site actually is.
 There are multiple places around several different cliffs where you can see rock art varying from an estimated 9,000 to 2000 years old.
 The area used to be a lake in the Neolithic period, which can be seen depicted through the rock art carved into the red and black rock faces.
 Images of animals such camels, Arabian horses, Oryx, Ibex, lions, leopards, gazelles, ostriches and hunting dogs can be seen.

 I find these kind of historical places fascinating and was so pleased to see how excited my 3 and 5 year olds were about the site.
 We searched together for all kinds of animals and guessed what the images were trying to depict.
 The kids loved climbing around the rocks (be careful though!) and running around the nearby sand dunes.

 I would love to visit there once again with more time on our hands to have a thorough look through this vast area so rich in Arabian Rock Heritage.
 It’s really a treasure trove in the middle of the Nafud desert!
 I think is not getting the attention and coverage it deserves.
-I would highly recommend visiting the site on your own or on a guided tour.
+I would highly recommend visiting the site, it can be done on your own.

 Read more about Rock Art in Saudi Arabia here: Arabian Rock Art Heritage- Saudi Archeology

 Check out the other Saudi Wanderlust posts here: Wanderlust in Saudi